MozillaSecurity/funfuzz/README.md

 [![Build Status](https://travis-ci.org/MozillaSecurity/funfuzz.svg?branch=master)](https://travis-ci.org/MozillaSecurity/funfuzz) [![Build status](https://ci.appveyor.com/api/projects/status/m8gw5echa7f2f26r/branch/master?svg=true)](https://ci.appveyor.com/project/MozillaSecurity/funfuzz/branch/master)

-This repository contains several JavaScript-based fuzzers. [jsfunfuzz](js/jsfunfuzz) tests JavaScript engines and can run in a JavaScript shell, compareJIT compares output from SpiderMonkey using different flags, while randorderfuzz throws in random tests from the mozilla-central directory into generated jsfunfuzz output.
+This repository contains several JavaScript-based fuzzers. [jsfunfuzz](js/jsfunfuzz) tests JavaScript engines and can run in a JavaScript shell, compare_jit compares output from SpiderMonkey using different flags, while randorderfuzz throws in random tests from the mozilla-central directory into generated jsfunfuzz output.

 Most of the code other than testcase generation is written in Python: restarting the program when it exits or crashes, noticing evidence of new bugs from the program's output, [reducing testcases](https://github.com/MozillaSecurity/lithium/), and [identifying when regressions were introduced](src/funfuzz/autobisectjs/README.md).